-In the beginning of spring, beehives will be given open access to pollen and/or pollen patties to help them bolster their growth and development and keep improving the number of honey bees in the hive.
+In the beginning of spring, beehives are given open access to pollen and/or pollen patties to help them bolster their growth and development and keep improving the number of honey bees in the hive.
 Larger operations may have an apiary feeder where all the bees in the area can come and get pollen.
 I prefer to use currently, but I generally have no more than 10 hives at a time.
 I would recommend pollen patties for most beekeepers. pollen patties

 Placing New Hives

-Spring is the most common time for new beehives.
+Spring is the most common time to place new beehives.
 New hives in early spring are usually three-pound packages.
 A three-pound package comes with about 10,000 bees or three pounds and a mated queen.
 It will take about six weeks for them to build the honeycomb in the main box and the second box.
 These lower two boxes are called bee boxes around here.
 The other boxes will be honey boxes.
 Bee boxes are usually deep supers and honey boxes are usually medium supers.
 This is just the height of the box, although there is also a shallow super.